How To Use Square For Recurring Payments & Invoices

 - Plug-In Apps Integrated With Square: Price varies with each software provider

 Setting up recurring payments for your customers takes a little bit more forethought and prep than a one-off charge.
 However, Square makes recurring invoices accessible by offering a range of solutions for both eCommerce and brick-and-mortar shops.

 As far as third-party processors and eCommerce go, Square offers similar solutions as its peers.
-In other words, you’ll likely need the help of a developer with any option you choose, including PayPal or Stripe — unless you opt for a plug-in app.
-That being said, Square enables you to get eCommerce up and running safely — whether that is through a pre-built workflow, easy integration with a plug-in app, or API developer tools.
-(If you do have the developer expertise and a bit more wiggle-room in your budget, it’s worth mentioning that Stripe affords greater freedom to customize the whole process, add advanced reporting features, and a lot more.
+In other words, you’ll likely need the help of a developer with any option you choose, including PayPal or Stripe — unless you opt for a plugin app.
+That said, Square enables you to get eCommerce up and running safely — whether that is through a prebuilt workflow, easy integration with a plugin app, or API developer tools.
+(If you do have the developer expertise and a bit more room in your budget, it’s worth mentioning that Stripe affords greater freedom to customize the whole process, add advanced reporting features, and a lot more.
 But you can’t be shy with code!)